 The Department has excellent technical support for research: Electronics and Computer service shop; network and software support in house; glassblowing services; as well as expert NMR, X-Ray, Mass-Spec and Surface Analysis Instruments user support on a full time basis

-The Department of Chemistry offers support for each full-time student during the first two years in a Masters program and the first four years in a Doctoral program.
-The current minimum is $23,000 for Canadian and international students per annum, derived from university scholarships and research and teaching assistantships.
+The Department of Chemistry offers support for each full-time student during the first two years in a Master's program and the first four years in a Doctoral program.
+The current minimum is $23,000$26,500 (MSc) / $27,600 (PhD) for Canadian and international students per annum.
+This financial support can come from a variety of sources and can differ from student to student.
+These sources include: supervisor research grant support (GRF); external scholarships support (NSERC, OGS); Graduate Teaching Assistantships (TA); Research Assistantships (RA) and internal scholarship support., derived from university scholarships and research and teaching assistantships.
+Students who hold scholarships and awards will receive a top-up in addition to the minimum stipend.
 Students who are successful in competition for Natural Sciences and Engineering Research Council Scholarships or other major awards may augment these awards considerably by working as a teaching assistant in the Department.

 Fields of Study

-Materials Science and Technology: The Department cooperates with the Departments of Chemical Engineering, Electrical and Computer Engineering, Materials and Metallurgical Engineering, Mechanical Engineering and Physics in offering courses and research projects to students wishing to concentrate in materials science and technology.
+Materials Science and Technology: The Department cooperates with the Departments of Chemical Engineering, Electrical and Computer Engineering, Mechanical and Materials Engineering and Physics in offering courses and research projects to students wishing to concentrate in materials science and technology.
 Students are registered for M.Sc. and Ph.D. degrees in one of the six departments and are encouraged to take relevant courses from the others.